V10 - Projector AIPTEK - Free user manual and instructions

 Connecting the projector to your media players

-Steps of connecting projector with external player:
+Steps for connecting the projector to an external player:

-- Connect both AV cables (Yellow to Yellow, white to white and red to red).
+- Connect both AV cables (yellow to yellow, white to white, and red to red).

 - Select "AV in" when you are asked to select "AV in" or "Audio out".